 Diwakar Rao: Gaming, in general, is a huge market, and mobile gaming is $150 billion.

-I think the pie is large enough for both the free to play model and subscription to be there.
-We’ll see how Apple and Google works out with the subscription model.
-I would argue that our quality of free to play games, especially Candy Crush is an amazing game.
+I think the pie is large enough for both the free-to-play model and subscription to be there.
+We’ll see how Apple and Google work out with the subscription model.
+I would argue that our quality of free-to-play games, especially Candy Crush is an amazing game.
 And Words with Friends is pretty amazing as well.